 The BC Palliative Care Benefits Program will cover the assessment for palliative care supplies, cost of medications essential for your comfort, as well as access to equipment.
 A doctor must refer you to the program.

 Visit the Hospice palliative care section for more information about this service.

-Publicly-subsidized residential care costs a monthly fee based on 80% of your after-tax income, with set minimum and maximum rates.
-As residential care is considered your home, you may be required to pay additional fees for services or items you would pay for living on your own.
+Publicly-subsidized long-term care costs a monthly fee based on 80% of your after-tax income, with set minimum and maximum rates.
+As long-term care is considered your home, you may be required to pay additional fees for services or items you would pay for living on your own.
 For example, there may be additional fees for things like equipment or aids, optional activities, and hairdressing services.
 You will be told about all fees before you move in.
-Visit the Residential care section for more information about this service.
+Visit the long-term care section for more information about this service.

 The home and community care service costs will vary depending upon your individual situation.
 For example, you may be entitled to benefits through other sources (e.g. extended health benefits, Veterans Affairs Canada) or you may have unusual expenses and be eligible for a temporary rate reduction.
 It is important to work with your health care professional to get an accurate assessment of your unique situation.

 Costs may change over time.
 Call the Home and community care access line in your community for current costs.